amcginlay/k8s-primer/content/011_setup/_index.md

 ## Dispose of the pre-loaded Docker images

 Each Cloud9 instance has the [Docker](https://www.docker.com/) build/runtime tooling installed with a set of images pre-loaded.
-Remove them as they are not required.
+Docker provides a local cache feature so it can make efficient re-use of downloaded container images.
+Cloud9 pre-loads the cache with images we will not need in this tutorial so flush out the cache as follows.
 ```bash
 docker system prune --all --force
 ```